NHSDigital/nhs-app-api/docs/Solution-Areas/xamarin/environment-setup.md

 ### Getting the iOS project to build
 - The iOS project has a provisioning profile of the 'NHS Digital' Apple developer account.
 This means you need to get your @nhs.net account to create an AppleID/account in Apple Developer, then get someone on the team to add you to the Apple Developer 'NHS Digital' team.
+- You can confirm you've been added by going to https://appstoreconnect.apple.com/access/users, finding and selecting your user and ensuring you have the following permissions: (you may need someone with a greater level of access to grant these):
+  - Access to Certificates, Identifiers & Profiles
+  - Access to Cloud Managed Distribution Certificate
 - Then you need this profile on your machine for Rider to pick it up.
 Open `XCode -> Preferences -> Accounts` and sign in with your AppleId.
 It will pull in your personal role and also the NHS Digital team you are now in. **NB: you must also click the box to 'Download manual profiles'.**

   ![Xcode - sign in and Download Manual Profiles](Images/XcodeDownloadProfiles.png)